CraftAcademyLabs/coach-guides/weeks/week_4.md

   - the true benefit of working with Lo-Fi's as a way to foresee what the user will experience when using the app and how much that helps in our development process.
 * Front-end technologies
   - CSS frameworks
-  - jQuery
   - CDN's vs Gems vs Manually including the CSS framework code (repetition)

 ### Head Coach: Thomas

 ### Guide
 - **Monday:**
-  - [ ] Morning: Re-introduce Sinatra - the important parts and what they do - Faraz
+  - [ ] Morning: Introduce Rails - Thomas
+    - Basic application structure
+    - Rails doctrine, etc...
-  - [ ] Afternoon: Introduce the week lab - Thomas
+  - [ ] Morning: Introduce the Acceptance-Unit Test Cycle in Rails (Slow Food) - Thomas
-  - [ ] Afternoon: Do a basic overview of a Design Sprint. - Faraz
+  - [ ] Students work on AUT Exercise
 - **Tuesday:**
+  - [ ] Morning: Introduce Slowfood Challenge - Thomas
+  - [ ] Morning: Do a basic overview of a Design Sprint. - Faraz
+  - [ ] Afternoon: Rails params hash [Use this as reference](https://www.youtube.com/watch?v=y57OnWV6dRE) - Faraz
-  - [ ] Morning: Do a overview of Relational Databases (the concept, SQL, ORM's, etc..) - Raoul
+  - [ ] Afternoon: Do a overview of Relational Databases (the concept, SQL, ORM's, etc..) - Raoul
-  - [ ] Afternoon: An Acceptance-Unit test demo - Thomas [Create a view to display dishes and create a Product model]
 - **Wednesday:**
+  - [ ] Morning: Rails demo: Active Record (migrations, associations, CRUD functions) - Raoul
-  - [ ] Morning: Review of Pair Programming concepts and Git & GitHub - Thomas & Faraz [Demo]
+  - [ ] Afternoon: Rails demo: routing (plus resources) [Slides](https://docs.google.com/presentation/d/1Eu_x1eO9Zkmkb1RyflUONTipOjnDUtfUmSabO8-jyoQ) - Faraz
 - **Thursday:**
-  - [ ] Afternoon: Introduce Heroku, walkthrough of how to deploy - Raoul
+  - [ ] Afternoon: Introduce Heroku, walkthrough of how to deploy [For Reference](https://devcenter.heroku.com/articles/getting-started-with-ruby)- Magnus
-  - [ ] Afternoon: Do a brief introduction toframeworks (Sinatra, Rails, Node, JS based frameworks, etc). - Thomas
-  - [ ] Afternoon: Three tier Architecture - Raoul
 - **Friday:**
   - [ ] Introduce the Weekend Challenge - Faraz
+  - [ ] AUT demo using Sails - Oliver
-  - [ ] Individual assessments - with https://github.com/CraftAcademy/week3-assessment [TODO: Update code to ActiveRecord]
+  - [ ] Retro - All coaches